+{\bf Light Curves:} The associated light curves are therefore familiar from both calculations and observations.
+The new element introduced when the lens is a nearby foreground star is that the orbital size for values of $\alpha$ in the resonant zone can be small enough to make the orbital periods relatively short.
+Thus, rotation can play a significant role in determining the form of the light curves.
+This is illustrated in Figure 7.
+Because of the effect of orbital motion, the individual light curves plotted there exhibit more structure than typical for more distant lenses with planets in the zone for resonant lensing.

-The closer the approach, the higher the probability of detecting events in which the source has passed near a caustic structure.
-This is illustrated in in Figure 3, where light curves for a $5$~mas approach are shown.
+{\bf Event Probabilities:} The closer the approach, the higher the probability of detecting events in which the source has passed near a caustic structure.
+This is illustrated in Figure 7, where light curves for a $5$~mas approach of VB~10 to a background star are shown.
 For $\alpha=1.2$ (top panel) and $\alpha=0.8$ (bottom panel), ten randomly selected initial phases were each used to generate a light curve.
 For $\alpha=1.2,$ eight of the light curves showed significant deviations, three involving caustic crossings (those exhibiting wall-like rises and falls).
 For $\alpha=0.8,$ all ten light curves displayed significant variations, with an even larger number of caustic crossings than for $\alpha=1.2$.